-There are a plethora of advertising copy types, which we’ll look into to get a good idea of what types work best and how you can leverage it for a better ROi and an understanding of your customers.
+There are a plethora of advertising copy types, which we’ll look into to get a good idea of what type of ad works best and how you can leverage it for a better ROI and an understanding of your customers.

 This type of advertising copy is compelling and eye-catching because it hits an emotional point for the potential buyers.

-Did you know that 94% of customers are more likely to switch to brands who support a good cause?
+Did you know that 94% of customers are more likely to switch to brands that support a good cause?

 IMPORTANT NOTE: If you’re advertising for a non-profit, ads should ALWAYS focus on the cause and NOT your brand.
 The same is true for images.

 - Event Marketing Copy Tricks